HPS-1/NetworkQueueSimulator-ECE358/readme.txt

 Note from Peisen:
 This is a mini-project I wrote in Python as one of ECE 358 Computer Networks' labs.
 It is designed to simulate M/M/1 and M/M/1/K queues in network.
 Further details about the lab can be found in the attached lab manual (LAB1.pdf) and lab report (ECE358-F22-LAB Group67 Lab1 Report.pdf), while instructions on how to run the simulator can be found below.
-(You may also refer to howtorun.png.)
+(You may also want to refer to howtorun.png.)

 ////////////////////////////////////
 How to run our code: